Posted on: June 19, 2025

 A few systemic practices can help prevent overserving in your bar, including:

-- Put staff on the door for peak hours and empower them to turn away anyone who is already visibly intoxicated.
+• Turn People Away: Put staff on the door for peak hours and empower them to turn away anyone who is already visibly intoxicated.
 You won’t be able to responsibly serve them alcohol, and they can cause a lot of trouble.

-- Develop monitoring methods for service staff, like drink counting methods and observing for signs of intoxication.
+• Keep a Close Eye: Develop monitoring methods for service staff, like drink counting methods and observing for signs of intoxication.

-- Hold staff responsible for enforcing a conservative ID-checking policy and train them to distinguish between valid and fake IDs.
+• Check IDs: Hold staff responsible for enforcing a conservative ID-checking policy and train them to distinguish between valid and fake IDs.
 Additionally, they should keep an eye out for signs of third-party sales to minors.
 In some states, even parents can’t legally share alcoholic beverages with minors in a public venue.

-- Adequately staff during peak hours so that there is a large enough staff to pay attention to the state of patrons (and their IDs) before they serve them.
+• Take Time for Breaks: Adequately staff during peak hours so that there is a large enough staff to pay attention to the state of patrons (and their IDs) before they serve them.
 Training and vigilance don’t matter if staff don’t have time to make a judgment call.

-Finally, institute a policy of offering cab service to intoxicated patrons.
+• Offer Rides Home: Try offering cab service to intoxicated patrons.
 Sometimes attempts at prevention fail for one reason or another, but offering drunk patrons an alternate way home can be used as a valid defense in a dram shop lawsuit.

 Protect Your Business with TIPS Training

 Training your bartenders and servers in responsible alcohol service is a key step to preventing overserving in bars and avoiding a dram shop lawsuit.

-Not only do you arm your employees with the skills and knowledge they need to avoid illegal service or overserving, but in some states, such training can be used as a defense by the business.
+Not only do you give your staff the skills and knowledge they need to prevent overserving or illegal service, but in some states, your business may even be able to use this training as a defense.
 For example, Texas bars and restaurants are protected from lawsuits if they’ve given their staff TABC-approved training.
 It’s called the Safe Harbor Defense.

 TIPS courses are proven effective and count as approved responsible alcohol server training in many states.
 Your employees can even complete the training online – it’s cost-effective, and your employees can complete the courses on their schedule, at their own pace, which aids understanding and retention.